pukkaone/mullet/java/sample-petclinic/template-port.md

 ## Application resource URLs

-The original JSP files use the `spring:url` tag to generate URLs to resources served by the application.
-The `spring:url` tag (and the JSTL `c:url` tag) necessarily prepends the context path to the generated URL because the context path is decided when the application is deployed.
-The developer cannot assume the application will run under a specific context path.
+The context path affects the URL where the browser should send requests for application resources, such as where to post form submissions.
+The context path is decided when the application is deployed, so the developer can't assume the application will run under a specific context path.
+The `spring:url` tag (and the JSTL `c:url` tag) takes a relative URL and generates a URL the browser can use by prepending the context path.

-Replacing each `spring:url` tag with a variable is an onerous task when a page has a lot of links because you must set those variables in the model passed to the template.
-I chose instead to use the `base` HTML element, which specifies a base URL to prepend to relative URLs found in the document.
-I set the base URL to the application content path. and refer to application resources using relative URLs.
-The template view makes a variable named `baseURL` available to the template.
-Its value is the context path with a trailing '/' character.
+I could replace each `spring:url` tag with a variable, but that's an onerous task because I would have to set a variable for each link I want to render.
+I chose a solution requiring only one variable.
+The `base` HTML element sets the base URL of resources specified by a relative URL.
+The view implicitly sets a variable named `contextPathURL` to the value of the context path.
+The template renders that variable in the `base` element, and I changed the links specified by `spring:url` to plain relative URLs.

 ## Add URL properties to model classes